ameshkov/safari-blocker/README.md

 ## Prepare

-> [!WARNING]
-> Note, that in this example we're linking directly with SafariConverterLib
-> instead of using it as a library (npm dependency + proper Swift dependency).
-> Don't do that in production, just add normal dependencies.

 1. XCode 16.3 or newer is required to build it.
 2. Change "Development Team" in the Project settings.
 3. Change bundle IDs of each target and app groups, i.e. replace all